Kingdageek/authz-casbin/README.md

 2. **Model:** contains the layout, execution, and conditions for authorization.
 This is defined in special syntax based on the PERM (Policy, Effect, Request, Matchers) metamodel.

-We pass these files to a casbin enforcer and then use the enforce to rules for a given, actual `{subject, object, action}` request set like so:
+We pass these files to a casbin enforcer and then use it to enforce rules for a given, actual `{subject, object, action}` request set like so:

 ```go
     // casbin enforcer